tonib/kaichronicles/README.md

 ```
 This will require Node.js (any recent version), zip command, SVN client, wget and patch on your path

-#### Method 2
+##### Alternative method
-##### Only for running a local website.
+###### Recommended for running a local website only to play the game
-This method downloads, configures and runs the website inside a Docker container.
+This method downloads, configures and runs a local website for playing the game.
+If you intend to develop the game and are not familiar with Docker, then this method is not recommended.
- * `git clone` the repository (q.v. basic instructions for Git)
  * Download and install [Docker](https://docs.docker.com/install/) and make sure it's is in your PATH environment variable
+ * `git clone` the repository (q.v. [basic instructions for Git](https://help.github.com/articles/cloning-a-repository/))
  * Using a terminal (Linux or iOS) or PowerShell (Windows 10) navigate to the project's directory
  * Type `docker build -t kai:1.10 .`
      * This command only needs to be run once.
      * Remember to include the `.`
  * Type `docker run -p 8080:8080 kai:1.10`
-     * This command must be run again any time the container is stopped.
      * If you want to access the site via a different port, change the *second* 8080 e.g. `docker run -p 8080:5000 kai:1.10`
      * If you want to run the website independently of your terminal window (i.e. as a daemon), add a `-d` flag e.g. `docker run -d -p 8080:8080 kai:1.10`
-     * On Windows, by default, the container must be stopped manually.
+     * Run this command any time the container is stopped (i.e. you cannot access the website).
+On Windows, by default, the container must be stopped manually.
  * Open http://localhost:8080

 ### Setup web site